 Passionate guidance for each and every client throughout the state of Nevada.

-Alimony Attorney Carson City
+Alimony Attorney in Carson City

 We are a boutique family law firm in Northern Nevada that handles only family law matters.
 Our alimony attorneys have decades of combined experience guiding people through divorce, legal separation, and ongoing support issues.
-We pair that experience with a compassionate, patient approach so you feel heard, informed, and supported at each step.
+We pair that experience with a compassionate, patient approach so you feel heard, informed, and supported at every step.

 Why Work With Our Family Law Firm on Alimony & Spousal Support

-Choosing the right representation for alimony and spousal support can shape both your legal outcome and your day to day experience during a difficult time.
 Because we focus exclusively on family law, we spend every day working with the same courts, procedures, and issues that affect divorcing spouses in this part of Nevada.
 That focus allows us to understand how support questions interact with property division, child custody, and the practical needs of your family.

 Options for Resolving Spousal Support: Negotiation, Mediation & Collaborative Divorce